Capacity Meaning in a Form: Legal Contract Requirements

 Those who are under the influence of alcohol or drugs don't have the capacity to contract.
 If anyone is voluntarily intoxicated, the courts do not think they should avoid any contractual obligations.
 They need to take responsibility for putting themselves in that state of mind.

-If you need help with knowing what does capacity mean in a contract, you can post your legal need on UpCounsel's marketplace.
+If you need help with knowing what does capacity meaning in a form, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.